Savjee/3dmon/README.md

 [Licensed under MIT](LICENSE)

 I'm not really good at Python (this is probably my first real project).
 Feel free to fix/improve my code ;)

+One thing to keep in mind: this project is all about **monitoring** 3D printers.
+I won't accept pull requests for control logic.
+Just trying to keeps things simple & reliable.